niklasschildhauer/wetterstation/README.md

 ## Documentaion

-You can find all documentaion documents for this project in the documentation folder [Link](https://gitlab.mi.hdm-stuttgart.de/am206/wetterstation/-/tree/master/docs).
+You can find all documentaion documents for this project in the `docs` folder [Link](https://gitlab.mi.hdm-stuttgart.de/am206/wetterstation/-/tree/master/docs).
 In there you can find the following documents:
 - Projektbericht
 - Installationsanleitung
 - Bedienungsanleitung